 - put a very light sprinkling of flour onto a work surface and tip the bread mix onto this

-- Knead the dough for about 5 or 10 minutes, or until it is looking smooth and elasticated
+- Knead the dough for about 5 minutes or so, or until it is looking smooth and elasticated

 Try not to use too much extra flour at this kneading stage as it will alter the balance of ingredients and could make the dough too dry.
 Try a drop of vegetable oil on the work surface instead.
 If the dough seems too sticky don’t worry as the texture will gradually change as you knead.